facebookresearch/stopes/README.md

 pip install -e '.[dev,mono,mining]'
 ```

 You can choose what to install.
 If you are only interested in `mining`, you do not need to install `dev`, and `mono`.
-If you are interested in the distillation pipeline, you will need to install at least `mono`.
+If you are interested in the distillation pipeline, you will need to install at least `mono`. `mining` will install the cpu version of the dependencies for mining, if you want to do mining on gpu, and your system is compatible, you can install `[mining,mining-gpu]`.

-Currently `fairseq` and `stopes` require different version of hydra, so `pip` might output some warnings.
+Currently `fairseq` and `stopes` require different version of hydra, so `pip` might output some warnings, do not worry about them, we want hydra>=1.1.

 If you plan to train a lot of NMT model you will also want to setup apex to get a faster training.
 ```